 Because every birth story is unique, I am unable to predict exactly how many images a client will receive.
 However, most clients receive between 100-200 hand-edited, hi-resolution files following their session.
 I provide "sneak peek" images shortly after birth for clients to share immediately with loved ones, should they wish.

 Are there any birth locations that do NOT allow birth photography?

-I serve the central Virginia areas of Charlottesville, Albemarle, Scottsville, and Buckingham county.
-In my experience, photographers are permitted in the local hospitals and birth centers.
+In my experience, photographers are permitted in the local Charlottesville hospitals and Central Virginia birth centers.
 I have photographed births at both the University of Virginia Medical Center and Martha Jefferson Hospital.
 However, my ability to capture the exact moment of birth typically varies by care provider and location.
 It is my clients' responsibility to discuss with their care provider prior to labor their desires for birth photography and to assert that right upon entering the birth location.